kailash-manasarovar/statement/docs/timeline/2025/january.md

 - As I told him my story, he kept saying: *heavy*, *heavy*,; I thought it was just him taking the piss, as he usually does.
 He then told me to be careful as I could be beaten by a man and made to be a prostitute.
 - Did he pretend to be supportive to me and then tell my mother and brother I was not to be believed?
 - I had told my brother everything I knew in June 2024 about what was going on for me and how much danger I was in.
 We were tracked in the pub at that time by *operatives*, police I expect.
+- He was spectacularly disinterested at the time, as if what I was telling him was nothing.
 - He speaks to me like he thinks I'm a little fool imagining things.
 Is that what dad told him too?
 - I access the Israel website for asylum seekers and try to make an application.
+- I understand Israel to be the only country I'm safe in.
 - My web access is continuously blocked.
 - I give up.

 ## Glastonbury with Paul

-- I want to update my will and I have a will registered in Glastonbury which I want to formally delete - although I already made a new one.
+- I want to update my will.
+- I have a will registered in Glastonbury which I want to formally delete - although I already made a new one.
 - I want a will which will leave the forgivenet to the whole world (I changed my mind on this now too so need to update the one I registered with the UK public will database), and leave all my wealth to the Hospitalite of Lourdes.
 - I would now like to leave the forgivenet to the country of Israel, if that's possible, because with Israel it will be safe for the whole world.
 - I do not want anyone evil inheriting from me and I'm aware that if I die and my money goes to family members, criminal gangs will target them if they haven't already.
 - I ask Paul to accompany me to Glastonbury as I feel unsafe everywhere (ironic innit).
+- We travel down 16-18 January.

+### Telling Paul what's going on for me

+- At a service station on the M3, finally, Paul stops talking for five minutes.
+- I have the chance to tell him what's been going on.
+- I explain what teachers and staff at the conservatory had done.
+- He asks quietly: *How didn't you go mad?*
+- At the time I thought a statement like this was not entirely appropriate, but couldn't really figure out why.
+- I think if I had been in Paul's position, I would have reacted differently, alarmed, shocked, angry, upset, trying to think of ways to help.
+- Paul's quiet statement perhaps reflects a sense of knowing exactly what had been going on and not caring about the evil of it.
+- Did Paul have a subscription to my sedated sex-slave stardom, or know someone who showed him?
+- Was *going mad* a betting outcome for me for the addicts worldwide?

 ### No ordinary girl, or boy